25 BEST Free & Cheap Things To Do In Puerto Rico 2025

 Puerto Rico is an abundant, welcoming island to visit.
 There is truly something for everyone.
 When you visit, you’ll quickly realize that there are so many things to do and see – it’s helpful to plan for at least a handful of them to be affordable!

-I truly hope that this list of free things to do in Puerto Rico comes in handy for your trip!
+I truly hope that this list of affordable Puerto Rico activities comes in handy for your trip!